COURAGEOUS-isf/format/docs/src/basic_concepts/cuas_location.md

 system.
 This field is **compulsory for all C-UAS**, but mobile systems can rely on the `cuas_location` field inside all records for a dynamic position that will override the value given on `static_cuas_location`.
+In such cases, `static_cuas_location` should include the first C-UAS position recorded.